Are US and UK English the same language?

 Take your time researching the differences before you decide to go abroad, or if you decide to write using both forms of English.

 The most important point when writing is not to mix up US and UK English.
 Decide on using one or the other before you start writing.
+You can check by using Grammarly, which can be set to either US or British English.

 It does take some time to get used to, but it’s not impossible to switch between the two.
 Think of it this way.